 Dried orange slices, for decoration (optional)

 Use electric mixer to beat the cream cheese and butter on medium speed for a minute, or until creamy.
-Add in zest, juice and half the icing sugar, beating on low speed just to combine then beating on medium speed until creamy and smooth.
-If you prefer thicker/more icing, add the remainder of the icing sugar, beating as previously.
-Store in the fridge while making the cake to firm up a bit.
+Add in zest, juice, icing sugar and cornflour, beating on low speed just to combine then beating on medium speed until creamy and smooth.
+Set aside.

 Preheat oven to 175C.
 Place walnuts onto a flat baking tray lined with baking paper and toast for 7 minutes, or until fragrant.
 Roughly chop walnuts then set aside 1/2 for the topping.